 Remote auditing: discover the benefits

 The Covid-19 pandemic has fuelled a rise in remote working.
-At Kiwa, it has inspired the further development of an innovative way of working called remote auditing, and has turbocharged its implementation.
-Now, roughly six months into the ‘new normal’, it’s time for a round of evaluation with auditors and customers.
+At Kiwa, it has inspired the further development of this innovative way of working and has turbocharged its implementation.
+Now, over six months into the ‘new normal’, it’s time for an evaluation with auditors and customers.
 “Remote audits are much less time consuming and I certainly see added value.”

 “When on-site auditing isn’t possible or desirable, remote auditing has proved a really smart solution”, Bert van Erkel explains.
-As inspection manager appliances and installations at Kiwa Netherlands, Van Erkel is one of the driving forces behind the development and implementation of remote auditing in the global Kiwa network.
+Van Erkel, Inspection Manager (appliances and installations) at Kiwa Netherlands, is one of the driving forces behind the development and implementation of remote auditing in the global Kiwa network.

 What is remote auditing?

 Remote auditing is very much like regular auditing, but performed differently.
 Van Erkel: “In a remote or e-audit, the evidence is obtained using electronic tools.
 You and your auditor meet not in real life but in a secure digital environment.
-You can see and hear each other, share documents, discuss processes/procedures and be interviewed.
-Like in any regular audit, but from different locations.
-Thus, remote auditing offers you an efficient and fully fledged way of live auditing, compliant with all regulations and requirements – but from a safe distance.
-On the condition, of course, that the scheme managers allow these specific audits to be performed remotely.”
+You can see and hear each other, share documents, discuss processes/procedures and be interviewed, as in any regular audit, but from different locations.
+Remote auditing offers you an efficient and fully fledged way of live auditing, compliant with all regulations and requirements – but from a safe distance.
+On the condition, of course, that the scheme owners allow these specific audits to be performed remotely.”

 Reliable online meeting platform